14islands/14islands-com-v2/app/blog/_posts/2015-02-27-awwwards-conference-first-day.md

 Our friend “Halli” started the presentation by asking all designers in the room who had a good project but that actually never been shipped.
 Many hands were raised and the point of the talk was made.

-> Photoshop is like a fake world that we create for ourselves.
+> "Photoshop is like a fake world that we create for ourselves."

 Hali recommends following a set of principles for delivering good design work: